lwindolf/lzone-cheat-sheets/cheat-sheet/Security/Package Vulnerabilities.md

 - CIS CAT Pro Assessor
 - Ubuntu Advantage
 - JFrog XRay (package repo scan + local scans via JFrog CLI)

+## Cloud Control Plane Scanning

+When you are in the cloud you might want to choose scanning from the control plane.
+This usually requires building your VM images with a cloud specific agent.
+For containers the scanning usually happens automatically.

+- AWS: Amazon Inspector
+- Azure: Security Center
+- GCP: Security Command Center

 ## Patch Orchestration